themysteq/gasket-driver/README.md

 # Coral Gasket Driver

+## :warning: (NOTICE) TrueNAS Scale :warning:

+This repo is a PoC of module to be compatible directly with TrueNAS Scale build system

 The Coral Gasket Driver allows usage of the [Coral EdgeTPU](https://coral.ai/) on Linux systems.
 The driver contains two modules:

 * Gasket: Gasket (Google ASIC Software, Kernel Extensions, and Tools) is a top level driver for lightweight communication with Google ASICs.